trek-view/basecamp/_posts/2022-06-10-calculating-heading-of-gopro-video-using-gpmf-part-3.md

 These types of filter are used by a lot of software, including the all current GoPro camera firmware and in GoPro's post-processing tools.

 Though it sounds simple, this topic gets complex very quickly.
 If I wanted to, I could use post-processing to stabilise horizontal jitter in the video (using the original telemetry).
-Whilst I won't for this post, if I did, [Gyroflow, in my limited experience, is a useful tool for this (and supports a variety of cameras)](https://gyroflow.xyz/).
+Whilst I won't for this post, if I did, [Gyroflow, in my limited experience, is a useful tool for non-360 action cameras (and supports a variety of cameras)](https://gyroflow.xyz/).

 ## Is dynamic yaw adjustment only useful for World Lock mode?